danrevah/shortify-punit/README.md

   echo $mock->first_method(1)->second_method(1); // prints '3'
   echo $mock->first_method(2)->second_method(2)->third_method(); // prints '4'
 ```
-`when` function is also used chain methods for stubbing, using the same actions as the single function stubbing `return` `throw` or `callback`.
+`when` function is also used to stub chained methods, using the same actions as the single function stubbing `return` `throw` or `callback`.

 ## Argument Matcher